 There are scientists who study the visualized manifestations of sound waves under the umbrella term cymatics (see Wikipedia).
 Cymatics produces fascinating physical evidence of the relationship of sound waves and geometric patterns.
 It may prove to be linked to the formation of crop circles as well.

 Here is an excerpt from The Grand Illusion: A Synthesis of Science and Spirituality—Book One, by Brendan D. Murphy, 2012 (link).
 I have not read the book so I can't comment.
 The article claims that the Sri Yantra shape was produced from the sound of OM using a tonoscope (see below) however I have not seen this reproduced anywhere myself:

 |Sri Yantra - visual representation of OM sound (in 3D it becomes an idealized Mount Meru)|

 The cosmos in our head

 |From The Global Mind & The Rise of Civilization by C.J.
 Calleman|

-The Cosmological Circle is None Other than the Muladhara Chakra
+Could the Cosmological Circle be None Other than the Muladhara Chakra?

 *(Not intending to demonize Ayuhuasca, click here to see possibilities for certain controlled clinical psychology applications.
 Dr. Gabor Mate is a really progressive thinker and champion of harm reduction for substance abusers.
 Being a natural product not extracted and reprocessed it doesn't have the side effects of other psychadelics.
 Apparently it is more the ritual factors than the actual drug itself that is the real change mechanism in this intervention for PTSD patients...which I suspect is the same for people who take it for spiritual purposes.
 The mind is a powerful healer too.)